My Love of Leftovers

 This time I ate roughly half, perhaps a couple bites more.
 I stopped just when my tummy started to feel a bit tight.
 Reality is the textures, taste and everything was just so good I really didn't want to stop eating!
 Anyone feel me when you're at Upbeet?
 I mean, when you get a really really good bowl, it's challenging to find that sweet spot of when to say when (unless of course you've done my 30-Day Mindful Eating Challenge but you can read more on that).

 Today my goal was to eat just enough to feel content and then enjoy another meal, round 2, at dinner.
 And let me tell you... my future self was so grateful.
-Like, totally high-fiving myself come nighttime when I got the usual text "whatchu feeling like for din-din?"
-OMG I'm so doing a blog post on that after a client appointment this week... just sayin'.
-But seriously when I brought this to the table, Timmy said "wow, THAT looks good!"
+Like, totally high-fiving myself come nighttime when I got the usual text "whatchu feeling like for din-din?" and I already had a plan for leftovers.
+When I brought this single-serving to the table, Timmy said "wow, THAT looks good!"
 I suddenly felt guilty for not sharing, but that quickly passed (okay, I gave him some bites).

 So here's what dinner looked like: